 Horns Rev 3 offshore wind farm make-up

 The wind farm will be equipped with 49 V164- 8MW turbines from MHI Vestas Offshore Wind.
-The turbines will comprise of 80m-long blades weighing 35t each and covering a swept area of 21.12m².
+The turbines will have 80m-long blades, weighing 35t each and covering a swept area of 21.12m².
 The 105m-high turbines will have a height of 187m to blade tip.
-The nacelle of the turbine will be 20m-long, 8m-wide and 8m-high, and will weigh approximately 390t.
+The nacelle of the turbine will be 20m long, 8m wide and 8m high as well as weighing approximately 390t.

-The turbines will start power generation when wind speed at hub height is between 3m/s and 5m/s and higher wind speeds will enable turbines to achieve maximum power output.
-The turbines will be programmed to shut down automatically in case of wind speed above 25m/s.
+The turbines will start power generation when wind speed at hub height is between 3m/s and 5m/s, with higher wind speeds enabling turbines to achieve maximum power output.
+The turbines will be programmed to shut down automatically in the case of wind speeds above 25m/s.

-Each wind turbine will include tubular towers and three blades attached to a nacelle, which houses generator, gearbox and other operating equipment.
+Each wind turbine will include tubular towers and three blades attached to a nacelle, which will house the generator, gearbox and other operating equipment.